StephenAnimates/tk-tvpaint/README.md

 -------------------------------------------------------------------------

-To use tk-config-to paint, follow these steps:
+To use tk-config-tvpaint, follow these steps:

 1. In the **Flow Production Tracking** site, click the Avatar icon (top right) and select Default Layouts > Pipeline Configuration > Pipeline Configuration List
 1. Click the **Add Pipeline Configuration** button to create a new configuration